TheKicker/hiwonder-learm-open-source/README.md

 - I tried the iPad app, it told me “LeArm is currently not in app control mode.
 Please restart the robot and switch to app control mode before proceeding!”
 - I tried the Playstion 2 (PS2) Controller that came in the box, confirmed connection with solid green lights (according to documentation), but it totally ignored anything I pressed.
 - I tried the LeArm.exe Windows Desktop app and same message as 1 and 2, the robot was not in a certain control mode.
 Please restart.
-- I tried arduino, and keep getting different errors about the built in open source libraries not being found or using old function/variable references and the robot/Espressif ESP32-WROOM32D board being completely unresponsive.
+- I tried Arduino IDE, and keep getting different errors about the built in open source libraries not being found or using old function/variable references and the robot/Espressif ESP32-WROOM32D board being completely unresponsive.

 I'm really trying to make a fun hobby robot project out of an imperfect product.
 But it's getting frustrating.